lucrezio001/Deep-Leaning-Application-Luca-Capece/OOD_lab/readme.md

-Notebook for Out Of Distribution Laboratory
+Notebook for Adversarial Learning and OOD Detection